 - ON24 pivoted several years ago to focus 100% on Webinars.
 ON24’s webinar platform is widely adopted by companies globally.
 ON24 also provides a virtual event platform.
 The platform works best if the number of live attendees doesn’t exceed 5000 people.
 ON24 includes networking and gamification capabilities.
 The virtual event platform is configurable by administrators via WYSIWYG editor.
 Similarly to their webinar platform, the virtual event platform also allows you to sync data to your marketing automation systems.

-If you comparing hybrid event platforms, make sure to inspect beyond merely features and price.
+When comparing hybrid event platforms, make sure to inspect beyond merely features and price.
 To use a physical event analogy, hotels are all the same on the surface in that they all have individual rooms as well as meeting/convention spaces to rent.
-Beyond that, there is a tremendous difference with the support level, quality of infrastructure, capacity/scale, support for attendees, security, ADA features and the overall experience delivered to the attendees.
+Beyond that, there is a tremendous difference with the support level (both set up and during live days), quality of hosting infrastructure, capacity/scale, support for attendees, security, ADA features and the overall experience delivered to the attendees.
 The same goes with virtual conference providers.
 They have similar features, but it stops there.